chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

   mpirun -np 8 dem rotating-drum.prm

 .. warning::
-  Loading the particles in this example requires approximately 50 minutes on 8 cores.
-Simulating the motion of the particles requires an additional 8 hours.
-This high computational cost is because of the large number of particles and the long duration of the simulation.
+  In this example, particles insertion requires approximately 50 minutes, while simulating their motion requires additional 8 hours on 8 cores.
+The high computational cost is due to the large number of particles and the long duration of the simulation.

 ---------